xyeryay/Learning-Notes-of-TDD-with-Python/Prerequisites and Assumptions/Notes.md

 Python 3 is better.
 #### 2. The Firefox web browser
 #### 3. The Git version control system
 On Windows, this comes with the Bash command line, which is needed for the book.
 The following commands will be executed on "Git Bash".
 #### 4. The virtualenv with Python 3, Django 1.11, and Selenium 3 in it
 #### 5. Geckodriver
 This is the driver that will let us remotely control Firefox via Selenium.
+Download this driver and put it in your folder.

 ## 2. Setting Up Your Virtualenv
 ### Install virtualenvwrapper